 Our team performed usability testing with three participants by creating prototypes via laser cutting soft cardboard material.
 My role was planning the test, and performing the usability study.

-Participants felt less confident using a pen-type device while drawing.
-They preferred drawing with their fingers.
-This also enabled perceiving other product semantics on the device.
+Participants felt less confident using a pen-type device and preferred drawing with their fingers.
+Enabling tactile interactions.

-We tested various gridlines, dotted surfaces, and other tactile layouts.
-Participants preferred using a flat smooth surface, allowing free movement of fingers.
+We tested various gridlines and dotted surfaces.
+Participants preferred a flat smooth surface, allowing smooth experience.

 Key finding: Visually impaired users use the non-dominant hand to make sense of the space.
 Hence, using fingers to draw makes them more confident.